josetommaso/maninas/README.md

 # maninas

-Second project improving skills about HTML, CSS and learning how to implement JQUERY code.
+Second project improving skills about HTML, CSS and learning how to implement bootstrap and JQUERY code.